arborrow/montserrat/FEATURES.md

 --tweaks and improvements
 -Diocese: add ability to select more than one Bishop for a diocese using is_active as the primary bishop
--Registration: allow custom arrival and departure times for participants
+-Registration: allow custom arrival and departure times for participants -Review home page and desired behavior; currently home is unauthenticated and welcome is authenticated